cisco/cisco-network-puppet-module/README.md

 Peer involved in sandwich mode.
 Valid values are String or 'default'.

 ##### `peer_vdc`
 Peer involved in sandwich mode.
-Valid values are an array of [vdc, service] or 'default'.
+Valid values are an array of '[vdc, service]' or 'default'.

 ##### `shutdown`
 Whether or not the service is shutdown.
 Valid values are 'true', 'false' and